 Empower your sales team with useful technology and inspire them with a positive culture.

-How Does Technology and Culture Impact Your Sales Team?
+How Does Technology Impact Your Sales Team?

 I've gone out with door-to-door sales teams, done blitzes, and knocked with roofing companies all over the place.
 It is always very troublesome to me when I see that they don't have some sort of knocking app, a program, a good CRM, or something like that.
 This is a big deal because if you have no scoreboard, whatsoever, who wins day in and day out?
 Who wins?
 I'm not saying that there always needs to be a winner.
 The ultimate competition that is happening daily is your rep versus your rep. If you give them no tracking, if you give them no way to know where they stand, how do they know if they've done better today than they did yesterday?